TheTekton337/pntkl-rfc/RFCs/0002-acs-rnra.md

 ## 6. Conclusion

-The proposed Universal Configuration Standard for React and React Native Applications leverages the strengths of E-UWNCP to offer a structured, efficient, and secure method for passing configuration data across web and native boundaries.
+The proposed Universal Configuration Standard for React and React Native Applications leverages the strengths of CP-RNRA to offer a structured, efficient, and secure method for passing configuration data across web and native boundaries.
 By adhering to this standard, developers can ensure that components are configured consistently, irrespective of the platform, enhancing both developer experience and application performance.